ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 What happens if we want to enqueue yet another element?
 We have to resize the array, and we do this like before by doubling the size.
-But now we have to be a little careful when copying over the elements to the new array -- we cannot just copy the elements to the same positions, because then we would end up in this situation:
+But now we have to be a little careful when copying the elements to the new array -- we cannot just copy the elements to the same positions, because then we would end up in this situation:

 ::: center